iammatthias-archive/.com-HarpJS/README.md

 ## To Do

 - [X] Images are now in an Amazon S3 bucket with Cloudfront.
+	- [X] All media assets now on S3 bucket
 - [ ] Most the rest of the assets folder to the bucket.

 ### About